Buy the Dewey Chronicles Reader e-book to read about the adventures of the legendary country hick! It’s just 99 cents!

 Dewey started submitting stories to pulp magazines.
 After a few rejections, he found success.

 Dewey lived alone on the family farm, which had been in the Webster family for five generations.
 His parents mysteriously left the farm when he was a young adult.
-They periodically contacted him, but he never sees them.
+They periodically contacted him, but he rarely sees them.
 His brothers decided that Dewey should take care of the farm, in part because they were uncertain if he could sustain an income that would allow him to live anywhere else.

 His favorite activity was listening to St. Louis Cardinal baseball games over the radio in the summer, with his dog at his side.